 The incentive system comprises a number of components – basic salary, variable salary, pension provisions, call options and synthetic options – and rests on five basic principles.

 - Ratos’s employees shall be offered competitive terms of employment in an industry where competition for qualified employees is intense and at the same time be encouraged to remain with Ratos.

-- Both individual efforts and the Group’s performance must be linked to clear targets set by the Board.
+- Both individual efforts and group performance must be linked to clear targets set by the Board.

-- Key people at Ratos shall be encouraged to have the same perspective as the company's shareholders which will be achieved through reasonably balanced option programmes where employees can share in price rises or realised increases in value, but also take a personal risk by paying a market premium for the options.
+- Key people at Ratos shall be encouraged to have a shared perspective with the company’s shareholders which may be achieved through reasonably balanced option programs where employees can share in price rises alternatively realized increases in value, but also take a personal risk by paying a market premium for the options.